It’s exciting to have your family meet and spend time with your new baby. Traveling to get there can be a bit of a headache though.

 Inflatable bathtubs are lightweight, portable and come in handy if your destination has a giant tub or no tub at all.
 I like this Mommy’s Helper Inflatable Bath Tub because it has the ‘crotch stopper’ for kids who slide down in the tub or The Shrunks Inflatable Spacious Bath Tub if you need something a little larger.
 These are also great for camping or summer backyard ‘pool parties’ when you want to change it up a little.
 (Note: these suckers may be small but a baby can easily drown one so don’t leave them unattended.
 You already know that though.
 You’re super smart.)

 Once your baby can sit up, portable high chairs are a great way to keep them involved at mealtime.
+Another reason they’re a great baby travel product: they are a nice way to keep babies safe in a space that isn’t baby-proofed like your pad.
 I love the Inglesina Fast Table Chair because it’s easy to clip on and your baby is right up at everyone’s height.
 An, even more, portable option is the Totseat Chair Harness which ties right onto the chair.
 Your baby is a bit lower but you don’t have to worry about attaching it to different table lips.

 If you’re in for a long car trip and need to warm a bottle, this one from Munchkin plugs into a car adapter and fits most bottles and cup holders.
 It just dawned on me that I may be able to use this for coffee.
 I’m going to get one then report back because cold coffee is the bane of my mom existence.
 You can buy one here.

 This portable drying rack from Boon is great for bottles and comes with a built in drying rack.
-It all folds up into and tidy carrying case.
+It all folds up into and tidy carrying case, making it a shoe-in for the best baby travel products lists.
 You can buy one here.

 Umbrella strollers are lightweight, easy to carry and a great alternative to carrying a baby around with you all day – especially when they are out of the newborn phase.
 I’m often asked about umbrella strollers, which is a whole post onto itself, but here are my top three picks to get you started.
 If you’re travelling with an infant car seat, also check out the Snap n’Go.